Local outlier factor: Basic idea

 Basic idea of LOF: comparing the local density of a point with the densities of its neighbors.
 A has a much lower density than its neighbors.

 The local outlier factor is based on a concept of a local density, where locality is given by k nearest neighbors, whose distance is used to estimate the density.
 By comparing the local density of an object to the local densities of its neighbors, one can identify regions of similar density, and points that have a substantially lower density than their neighbors.
 These are considered to be outliers.

 The local density is estimated by the typical distance at which a point can be "reached" from its neighbors.
 The definition of "reachability distance" used in LOF is an additional measure to produce more stable results within clusters.
 The "reachability distance" used by LOF has some subtle details that are often found incorrect in secondary sources, e.g., in the textbook of Ethem Alpaydin.

 Formal definition

 Let $k\text{-distance}(A)$ be the distance of the object A to the k-th nearest neighbor.
 Note that the set of the k nearest neighbors includes all objects at this distance, which can in the case of a "tie" be more than k objects.
-We denote the set of k nearest neighbors as N_{k}(A).
+We denote the set of k nearest neighbors as $N_k(A)$.

 Illustration of the reachability distance.
 Objects B and C have the same reachability distance (k=3), while D is not a k nearest neighbor.

 This distance is used to define what is called reachability distance: